uoa-compsci399-s2-2024/capstone-project-team-43/README.md

 Then enter "cd ./client" and again enter "npm install" this will install all of the dependencies and packages for the frontend

-Then enter "cd ../" and type "npm run build"
+Then nagivate to the parent folder or type "cd ../" to create a file with the name ".env" and copy everything from the ".env.example" file into the newly created ".env" file

-This will compile the react frontend and run the application
+After these steps type "npm run build" within the parent folder, this will compile the react frontend and run the application

 To access the application on AWS you must have an AWS account that has access to the website, then you can manage the website by searching for "elastic beanstalk" in the search bar